 A passion for the figurative and the abstract

-I have a passion for figurative paintings and drawings of horses, people, animals and abstract concepts.
+I have a passion for figurative paintings and drawings of horses, people, animals, places and abstract concepts.
+Please look at the gallery pages.

 I am driven to continually create art that I find compelling and that engages the viewer.

-Work includes charcoal life studies, pencil drawings, oil painting and techniques such as gold leaf gilding, sculpture and casting.
+Work includes charcoal life studies, pencil drawings, pen & ink, oil painting and techniques such as gold leaf gilding, sculpture and casting.

 In balance with my commercial work I produce figurative fine art for my own enjoyment and work hard to explore and nurture the abstract concepts that have always interested me deeply.